Jimxthy/LOLPredMdl/README.md

 ></iframe>

 I performed a permutation test with a significance level of 0.05.
 THe test statistic that I used was the total-variation distance.
 The observed TVD was 0.99.
 The p-value was 0.
 THe missingness of the `'firstbaron'` column depends on the `'league'` column.

+# Hypothesis Testing

+The question that I tried to answer was whether teams on blue side won more frequently than red side.
+To do this, I used only the information in my data frame where `'blueside'` was equal to `True`.
+Then, I randomly simulated whether that team won or lost.
+I randomly assigned them `1` for winning or `0` for losing.

+**Null Hypothesis**: Blue side has the same chance to win or lose

+**Alternate Hypothesis**: Blue side has a higher chance to win

+The test statistic that I used was the difference in proportions between wins and losses.
+The level of significance that I used was 0.05.

+<iframe
+  src="assets/hypothesistest.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+The observed test statistic was 0.05, and the p-value was 0.
+This means we reject the null hypothesis in favoring that blue side wins more often than red side.